fangohr/oommf/README.rst

 use the targets in the `Makefile-update-oommf <Makefile-update-oommf>`__ makefile (see comments in makefile).
 They will (in summary):

-1. fetch new OOMMF sources from NIST.
-The Makefile will update the `versionlog.txt <versionlog.txt>`__ and `oommf-version <oommf-version>`__ files so that these reflect the new version automatically.
+1. Using ``make -f Makefile-update-oommf fetch-oommf`` fetch new OOMMF sources from NIST.
+   The Makefile will update the
+   `versionlog.txt <versionlog.txt>`__ and `oommf-version <oommf-version>`__
+   files so that these reflect the new version automatically.
-2. fetch extensions.
+2. Using ``make -f Makefile-update-oommf fetch-all-extensions`` fetch extensions.
    The script `clone-log-and-extract-src.py
    <clone-log-and-extract-src.py>`__ is used to copy the relevant files from
    each extension into the right place with the OOMMF directory structure (`oommf/app/oxs/local/ <oommf/app/oxs/local/>`__) into a dedicated